-3. Check out offers via Target Circle app.
+3. Check out offers via the Target Circle app.

 For the record, I hate this app.
 I really miss the Cartwheel app, which was easier to use but no longer exists.
 You are supposed to sign into your connected Target account before checkout to earn money back on eligible purchases by shopping on Target.com or with the Target app.
 You can also do this by:

 - Scanning your wallet barcode at checkout via the app.

-- Entering your mobile number in the store on the keypad during checkout (This is what I do since I disconnected my Target Redcard from the app so it doesn’t automatically charge me during checkout which allows me to more easily have prices reduced if I’m overcharged).
+- Entering your mobile number in the store on the keypad during checkout.
+(This is what I do since I disconnected my Target Redcard from the app so it doesn’t automatically charge me during checkout.
+This allows me to more easily get price reductions if I’m overcharged.)

 - Scan or enter your receipt number at the bottom of your paper receipt within 7 days to collect earnings from an eligible in-store purchase via the Target Circle app.

 Did I mention this app is cumbersome?
 It amounts to 1% (or less) with restrictions OR you “continue saving 5% with RedCard.”
 To me it’s been a red herring that amounts to a whole lot of nothing, unless you check certain offers via the app.

 Before you go into the store, make sure to review the 13 categories including “For You” offers, which are based on Target’s ability to track your purchases (thanks, Big Brother) and then send coupons to you, as well as specials like a single-use Happy Birthday 5% off your storewide purchase coupon.

 The key to using Target Circle: You have to make sure you’ve clicked on the red plus sign and gotten a green checkmark for it to count on your digital bar code that is scanned at check-out.